svetlana-rezvaya/go-dice-backend/README.md

 Running the load and integration tests:

-1. Run the server:
+1. Run the service:

     ```
     $ docker-compose up -d
     ```

-2. Run [InfluxDB](https://www.influxdata.com/) for storing and [Grafana](https://grafana.com/) for displaying test results (better on the second machine):
+2. Run [InfluxDB](https://www.influxdata.com/) for storing and [Grafana](https://grafana.com/) for displaying test results (better on the second server):

     ```
     $ docker-compose -f docker-compose-for-load-testing.yml up -d influxdb grafana
     ```

-3. Run [k6](https://k6.io/) on the machine from step 2:
+3. Run [k6](https://k6.io/) on the server from step 2 (replace `localhost:8080` with the address of the service from step 1):

     ```
-    $ docker-compose -f docker-compose-for-load-testing.yml up k6
+    $ SERVICE_ADDRESS=localhost:8080 docker-compose -f docker-compose-for-load-testing.yml up k6
     ```

-4. Open http://localhost:3000/ on the machine from step 2.
+4. Open http://localhost:3000/ on the server from step 2.

 ## Docs

-[Swagger](https://swagger.io/) specification of the server API: [swagger.yaml](docs/swagger.yaml)
+[Swagger](https://swagger.io/) specification of the service API: [docs/swagger.yaml](docs/swagger.yaml)

 ## Output Example